tango-io/ruby-reference/Classes-Objects-and-Variables.md

 }
 ```

-Also, we want to set the properties when the ours dogs are created <=== "when the ours"??
+Also, we want to set the properties when our dog is created

 ```
 class Dog {